spintheweb/framework/public/README.md

 # Public Directory

-This directory contains the static assets for the web application.
+This directory contains the static assets for the portal.
 Files here are served directly by the web server and are not processed by the application's build pipeline.

 ## Key Files